cksystemsteaching/selfie/book.md

 more selfie.c
 ```

 Hit the spacebar to scroll down.
 Hitting q for quit gets you out.
 Hard to believe, but all you see there will become clear by reading this book, and, most importantly, that is all there is you need to worry about.
 Selfie is *self-contained*.
 There is no need to look at any other code to understand it.
+By the way, the best way to read, and eventually write code is to use an advanced text editor.
+We recommend to use the *Atom* text editor, which is free, or the *Sublime Text* editor, which is not free.
+Selfie and this book was written on Sublime Text.
 Now, let us try something really cool:

 ```
 ./selfie -c selfie.c -m 1 -c selfie.c